 II.
 Thou shalt begin and keep going till you’re through.

 All beginnings are hard.
 The beginning of a novel is the hardest part to write.
 The beginning of each chapter is hard.
 The beginning of each day’s work is hard.
 Knowing that, grit your teeth and get past those beginnings.
 Then finish the book.
 Nothing’s more discouraging than an unfinished piece of work.
 Writing is rewriting.
-Let that give you confidence as you stumble along—you can and will make it better
+Let that give you confidence as you stumble along—you can and will make it better after you finish a draft.

 - Gillian Roberts’ You Can Write a Mystery